codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 #### Create OpenShift application

-We are going to create an OpenShift Ruby application with a PostgreSQL database, using a sample Rails application as our starting point.
+We are going to create an OpenShift Ruby application with a PostgreSQL database, using a sample OpenShift Rails application as our starting point.
 Before we do that, in your terminal change to the parent directory of the one containing your *railsgirls* code, probably called *projects*.
 The *cd* command below will take you there if you are currently in your *railsgirls* directory; if not, substitute another *cd* command.

 {% highlight sh %}
 cd ..